 U.S. District Court Judge Catherine C. Blake issued a fascinating opinion this week in Allstate v.
 Warns, denying a former Allstate adjuster’s motion for summary judgment in a “we think you stole our documents and provided them to the plaintiffs’ lawyer” case.
 The facts are juicy.
 It is more than worth the time to lay them out.
 Get some popcorn and head back over here.

 Welcome back.
 Defendant was an Allstate claims adjuster for 33 years, handling only lead paint cases during the last 5 years of her Allstate tenure.
 Seemingly, the very definition of a company gal.
-I would think that if you stay at Allstate for 33 years, you would be ordering extra glasses of the Colossus Kool-Aid and all the other noxious potions they are concocting in the lunch room over there.
+I would think if you stay at Allstate for 33 years, you would order extra glasses of the Colossus Kool-Aid and all the other noxious potions they are concocting in the lunchroom over there.

-The first clue that this adjuster had fallen of the wagon is that she invited a number of plaintiffs’ lawyers – including the plaintiffs’ lawyer, that is going to hire her in a second, who she had ongoing lead paint cases with – to a party at her house.
+The first clue that this adjuster had fallen off the wagon is that she invited several plaintiffs’ lawyers – including the plaintiffs’ lawyer, that will hire her in a second, who she had ongoing lead paint cases with – to a party at her house.
 Allstate, probably monitoring the cameras it has installed at the homes of all its employees, found out and confronted the adjuster.
 Later, Allstate – alleges anyway – that this same plaintiffs’ lawyer had sent her flowers, gifts, and cards while she was at Allstate.
 Allstate says the adjuster quit, claiming she was going through personal issues.
 The adjuster was next seen by Baltimore Housing Authority lawyers, no strangers to controversy themselves; passing what someone thought was a confidential Allstate instruction manual on lead paint cases at the trial table of the flower/card/gift sending plaintiffs’ lawyer.
 (That might not be exactly how Allstate found out.
 Humor me.
 The story reads better that way.)
 So Allstate sued her.

 What a great story!
 The end.
-No, wait, I forgot, the court actually issued a really well reasoned opinion supported by law.
+No, wait, I forgot, the court issued a really well-reasoned opinion supported by law.
 But the fun part of this post isn’t over.

 If Allstate is loaded for bear as they appear to be, this case will be just the beginning.
-I would look for Allstate and other defense lawyers to try to disqualify this law firm from future cases and I would not be surprised if some defense firm files a claim against the adjuster and this law firm on behalf of Stanley Rochkind, an often sued lead paint defendant in Baltimore, in light of Allstate’s allegation that the adjuster stole a file and properties he owned.
+I would look for Allstate and other defense lawyers to disqualify this law firm from future cases and I would not be surprised if some defense firm files a claim against the adjuster and this law firm on behalf of Stanley Rochkind, an often sued lead paint defendant in Baltimore, considering Allstate’s allegation that the adjuster stole a file and properties he owned.
 It will be interesting to see how this all plays out.